officelifehq/officelife/docs/introduction.md

 #### Note on unlimited vacation policies

 I personally believe that unlimited vacation policies are bullshit.
 When they exist, people actually don't take holidays at all.
-This is why, while this concept is supported in Homas, managers will be warned when people haven't taken an holidays for a few months, to make sure people don't burn out.
+This is why, while this concept is supported in Villagers, managers will be warned when people haven't taken an holidays for a few months, to make sure people don't burn out.